 Again, if you’re planning on breastfeeding, get yourself some nursing pajamas now such as these super soft and pretty chemises from Belabumbum.
 They work with a bump and beyond and even offer cute mom and baby matching sets.
 I’m planning to bring mine to the hospital with me.

 I’ve had the Barefoot Dreams CozyChic Robe in cream for a few years now, but it’s become one of my best friends during pregnancy.
 Whenever I’m not feeling so great, I put it on, and it feels like a great big hug of cozy fabric.
 I think it’s a must-have beyond pregnancy too, and I plan on bringing it with me to the hospital.

 You may be able to fit into pre-pregnancy leggings for some time by tucking them underneath the bump, but I personally love these maternity leggings that go over the bump.
 I feel extra secure in them, and I love them paired with tees, tanks, and sweaters.

 11. Support Tank

 This support tank from BLANQI has been so comfortable as a layering piece.
-It has built-in bump support; the lines you see in the product photo aren’t really visible in real life.
+It has built-in bump support and is made out of a seamless material.
 It’s extra long, so it works under jeans and leggings nicely, and it’s the only white basic maternity tank I need.